-In 2012, the Legislature created the Purple Ribbon Task Force (task force) within the Department of Elder Affairs (DOEA) to develop a comprehensive state plan to address the needs of individuals with Alzheimer's disease and their caregivers.
+The bill implements several of the recommendations identified by the Purple Ribbon Task Force (task force).
+The task force was created by the 2012 Legislature within the Department of Elder Affairs (DOEA) to develop a comprehensive state plan to address the needs of individuals with Alzheimer's disease and their caregivers.
 The task force submitted its final report and recommendations for an Alzheimer's disease state strategy to the Governor and the Legislature on August 1, 2013.